ppoiuy/spellcast-solver/README.md

 ## To-Do

 - Darker green first tile in details grids
+- Set tool tips for each button/text box
+- Use larger, more accurate word list
 - Scrape 1-letter words and banned "profanity" words from the word list.
-- Use larger, more accurate word list
 - Implement a gem tracker and net gem change in the generated word list.
    - Consider adding a toggle button for each tile under the existing buttons.
 - Custom multiplier options for adventure mode cus look at that screenshot below lmaooooooooooooooo